-Discussion in 'Health News and Research unrelated to ME/CFS' started by Cheshire, Apr 26, 2018.
+Discussion in 'Other health news and research' started by Cheshire, Apr 26, 2018.

 I thought some of the cases were odd examples to choose.
 One guy was denied treatment because he couldn't pay, and that's awful (that's the US for you), but its not patient profilling.
 One woman refused vaccines to her child, and it would appear the doctor took a poor view.
 Agreed, patients should have the right to choose, but that's not patient profiling either.
 There's a couple of stories of people asking for strong pain meds over long periods, and their doctors didn't agree, not sure if this counts as patient profiling either.

 The others are okay.
 One guy with sinus problems accused of being a cocaine abuser, says he wasn't.
 One young woman talked down to by the doctor when asking for specific contraception.